Do you feel that? That energy gathering inside of you? That sensation where you can’t stand still? Sounds like you’re

 3. Aux Cord

 One of the only things to do on a long car ride by yourself is to listen to music or a podcast.
-Since most people use their phones as an MP3 player these days, an auxillary cord is crucial to preserving your sanity.
+Since most people use their phones as an MP3 player these days, an auxiliary cord is crucial to preserving your sanity.
 If there is no auxiliary port in your car, buy a radio transceiver or use a portable speaker.

 4. Phone mount

 It’s very dangerous to be looking down at your phone while driving.
-If you need to have access to your phone, for maps and what-not, buy a mount for it.
+If you need to have access to your phone, for maps and whatnot, buy a mount for it.
 This way, you can keep your eyes on the road and your phone won’t be far from your field of view.
 It might seem like something pretty small, but we think it’s one of the most important cross-country road trip essentials.

 Just like you never know what could happen to yourself, one never knows what can happen to their car.
-A vehicle can mysteriously fail, break, run into a ditch; all that and then some.
+A vehicle can mysteriously fail, break, run into a ditch; all that and even more.
 Make sure you bring an emergency kit for your car on your road trip – most include a pair of jumper cables, a tow rope, a set of essential tools, and ties.
 It would also be smart to inform yourself about how to use each vehicle tool so you don’t depend on other people’s help as much.

 6. Driver’s License